 Button Starting Point

 You are only going to do 5 petals.
 This means you will be using all four holes on the button and use 1 hole for 2 strands.
-See above photograph to show you that.
+See the above photo to show you that.

 - Using a section of the yarn coming from the ball, insert your smaller hook into the next hole and pull a loop through.
 Insert your hook back into the extended loop and pull the new loop through that loop.
 Ch 2.